andurkaronkar/Covid19-Patient-Record-Management-System/README.md

 ## Contact

-For any questions or support, please contact Yash at yash@example.com.# Covid19-Patient-Record-Management-System
+For any questions or support, please contact Onkar at andurkaronkar@gmail.com